 What assumptions can we make about what the campus will do for us after a disaster?

 To understand how the campus will respond following a disaster, please read Things to Know as You Plan.
 This page can be found using the HandyLinks drop-down box on the right side of the planning tool.
-If you feel that any information is missing or incomplete, contact the university’s dedicated continuity planner using the Contact Us page.
+If you feel that any information is missing or incomplete, contact the Office of Emergency Management using the Contact Us page.